 Completion is the antithesis of avoidance.
 Strength and empowerment come from facing and completing challenges, and as one mindfully addresses the source of struggles, he gains experience, confidence, and emotional endurance.

-Habitual avoidance results in limited emotional resiliency and fosters a distorted view of one’s abilities and self-worth.
-Although avoidance “protects” an individual from perceived failure, embarrassment, or rejection, it also prevents one from experiencing success.
-The culmination of repeated incompletions metastasizes into faulty identity development.
-Now, what was only an anxiety disorder is dwarfed by a bigger problem: an under-developed identity, based on a defective foundation—with no clear direction, few positive life experiences to draw from, and limited emotional endurance to withstand future challenges.
+In addition, habitual avoidance can lead to limited emotional resiliency and fosters a distorted view of one’s abilities and self-worth.
+Although avoidance “protects” an individual from perceived failure, embarrassment, judgment, and/or rejection, it also prevents one from experiencing success.
+Now, what started as an anxiety problem morphed into a bigger problem: negative self-thought, fewer positive life experiences, and an inability to withstand future challenges.

-WayPoint takes our unique Mindful Completion Model to assist young adult males in acquiring, practicing and honing the skills to overcome the debilitating effects of anxiety, increase executive function skills, assist in achieving education and vocational goals, and provide the support on the journey toward independence.
+WayPoint takes our unique Mindful Completion Model to assist young adult males in acquiring, practicing and honing the skills to overcome not only the negative effects of anxiety, but to increase executive function skills, life skills, emotional resilience, motivation, healthy relationship development, and assist in achieving education and vocational goals – all to support the journey toward independence.

 Some elements of the Mindful Completion Model are based on years of replicated studies, while others make use of new scientific findings.
-The blending together of these is the heart of WayPoint’s innovative approach in treating young men with anxiety.
+The blending together of these is the heart of WayPoint’s innovative approach to propel young men into a much-improved quality of life experience.
 Click on the image for descriptions of the 8 elements.

 WayPoint clinicians draw from specific methodologies designed to treat anxiety disorders.
 These are: a) Formalized Assessment b) the Cognitive/Behavioral Model, c) the Mindfulness Model, d) the Exposure Model, e) the Experiential Model and f) Psychopharmacological Approaches.